-We may be required to incur significantly higher expenditures, including marketing, equipment, labor, research and development, and compensation, than we currently anticipate to achieve the foregoing results.
+We may be required to incur significantly higher expenditures than we currently anticipate to achieve the foregoing results.
 Such expenditures could have a greater negative impact on our results of operations if our revenues do not increase sufficiently.
 Our investments may not be successful and there can be no assurances that our growth strategies and plans will be achieved.